 The first and most important step in having a high performing website is using a quality tool.
-Creating your website with a professional website builder can be the most effective method to use to ensure promising results.
+Making your website with a professional website builder can be the most effective method to use to ensure promising results.

 What is web analytics?

 Web analytics is simply the data behind websites.
 Web analytics tools allow you to view that data and often organize it into various reports with different breakdowns.
 These reports ultimately enable you to understand who is viewing your site, how many people are using your products, how long visitors are staying on your pages and more.
-Using these metrics, you can make data driven decisions and understand whether to adapt your website design, marketing strategy, products and more.
+Using these metrics, you can make data-driven decisions and understand whether to adapt your website design, marketing strategy, products and more.
 These changes can help you best suit your customers’ needs, thereby growing your business.

 How to use web analytics

 One of the best ways to ensure that you are understanding and properly utilizing your web analytics is by setting clear site goals.
 Your goals will be largely dependent on the type of site you have.
 For example, a blog might be looking for numbers of readers and time spent on page, whereas an online store might be looking for conversions or total collections.
-By identifying the proper KPIs, or key performance indicators, for your site, the data provided by web analytics tools becomes much more digestible.
+By identifying the proper KPIs, or key performance indicators, for your newly made site, the data provided by web analytics tools becomes much more digestible.
 Once you understand your data, analytics are useful for deciding what you can improve upon in your site or in your marketing plan.
 Take online businesses and stores as an example.
 Web analytics allow site owners to understand their customers better and enable businesses to determine what products sell the most and how site visitors landed on those products.
 Customer analytics help drive business decisions, allowing companies to adapt their strategy based on the data.